ui-schema/ui-schema/packages/docs/src/content/docs/widgets.md

 - `RootRenderer` main wrapper around everything
 - `GroupRenderer` wraps any object that is not a widget
 - `WidgetRenderer` the actual widget matching & rendering component, rendered as "last plugin" by `getNextPlugin`
-- `pluginStack` widget plugin system
+- `widgetPlugins` widget plugin system
     - e.g. used to handle json schema `default`
     - see [how to create widget plugins](/docs/plugins#create-a-widget-plugin)
 - `pluginSimpleStack` the simple plugins